 PSY 597 - Advanced Data Analysis with Computer Applications.3

-The M.A. degree is awarded after the student has completed at least 25 additional graduate-level credits and has completed all of the requirements of the M.A. program in Experimental Psychology.4
+The M.A. degree is awarded after the student has completed at least 24 additional graduate-level credits and has completed all of the requirements of the M.A. program in Psychological Science.4

-During the fourth undergraduate year, following admission to the 4+1 program, a student, in addition to completing PSY 511 and PSY 597, must complete a third graduate-level psychology course, plus one 1-credit section and one 0-credit section of PSY 509.
+During the fourth undergraduate year, following admission to the 4+1 program, a student, in addition to completing PSY 511 and PSY 597, must complete a third graduate-level psychology course, plus at least one 1-credit section of PSY 509.
 The graduate-level course may topically duplicate an undergraduate course taken to satisfy a core requirement if the graduate-level course is to be counted as an elective toward the undergraduate degree.
 A student must earn a grade of B or better in each graduate-level course in order to be admitted to the M.A.
 Program and the Graduate College.

 NOTE: A student admitted to the 4+1 program who fails to meet subsequent program requirements reverts to conventional status at whatever point that reversion occurs (i.e., to conventional B.A. status if the reversion occurs in Year 4; to conventional M.A. status if the reversion occurs in Year 5).
 The graduate-level courses taken to satisfy undergraduate requirements may be applied to the B.A. degree.
 A student who reverts to coventional status prior to Year 5 may re-apply to the M.A. program; if admitted, such a student would be subject to conventional M.A. program policies and requirements.